Officialswazy/airbnb-clone-project/README.md

 - Built with a **mobile-first** approach to ensure responsiveness.
 - Styled for **consistency** with the design system (colors, typography, spacing).
 - Organized into a **component-based architecture** to improve maintainability.
+## 5. Manual Review

+This project will be evaluated primarily through **manual reviews**.
+To ensure a full score:

+- ✅ Complete all tasks on time
+- 📄 Submit all required files
+- 🔗 Generate and share your review link
+- 👥 Request peer reviews

+An auto-check will also verify the presence of core files needed for manual review.

+---

+© 2025 Airbnb Clone Project